Tohpati: Professional career

 After winning a series of awards, Tohpati decided to begin his professional career.
-His professional career began in 1993 when he joined a band called Simak Dialog with Riza Arshad, Arie Ayunir and Indro.
+His professional career began in 1993 when he joined a band called simakDialog with Riza Arshad, Arie Ayunir and Indro.
 Indro is a bassist who played the "Bass Heroes" show in Jakarta.
 Later, Indro often played with Tohpati in many different shows.
 With Simak Dialog, Tohpati had released 3 albums, which were Lukisan, Baur and Trance/Mission.

 In the late 1990s, Tohpati decided to start a solo career and released his first solo album in 1998.
-The album was also includes a collaboration with Shakila and Glenn Fredly, both pop singers.
-To gain more popularity, he released two video clips of one of his songs on the album, the song titled "Lukisan Pagi", which was a song with a collaboration with Shakila.
-The video clip was a success and the song made it to the charts in Indonesia.
+The album also includes a collaboration with Shakila and Glenn Fredly, both pop singers.

 His second album, Serampang Samba offered more instrumental hits.
 Quite different with the last album, Tohpati only included one song with vocals on the album, titled Jejak Langkah Yang Kau Tinggal.
 This was also the only song with a video clip.
 Serampang Samba also consists of more traditional Indonesian music with more acoustic guitars and Balinese elements.
 It can be said that this album is more idealist and progressive compared to his last album.

 Since 2007, simakDialog signed to the New York-based progressive/fusion label Moonjune Records and released internationally three albums so far, namely Patahan (live), Demi Masa and The 6th Story.
 Tohpati also released two albums on Moonjune as a bandleader.
 Tohpati Ethnomission's Save The Planet is his yet further exploration of the experimental jazz fusion, while his power trio Tohpati Bertiga mixes that with a touch of progressive metal.